-For the most part, no increased interest rate risk was assumed for the large proprietary investments in securities described in the section about counterparty default risk.
-The investments were largely made in either floaters or securities with a fixed coupon in connection with an interest rate swap in order to limit risk.
+For the most part, no increased interest rate risk was assumed for the large proprietary investments in securities described in section 6.3 on counterparty default risk.
+The investments were largely made in either floaters or securities with a fixed coupon, with interest rate risks generally hedged by means of interest swaps for terms of more than two years.

 The effect of the interest rate shocks for interest rate risk in the banking book (IRRBB) defined for supervisory purposes is analysed regularly using internally developed procedures.
-This involves analysing the effect of a shift on the present value of the banking book.
+This involves analysing the effect of a shift in the current interest rate, inter alia, on the present value of the banking book.
 A possible decline in the volume of deposits is simulated by regularly reviewed process scenarios.
-Equity components do not flow into the analyses.
-The ratio of the resulting change in the present value to the capital base, which according to the regulatory requirements should not exceed 20%, amounted to 11.8% at the end of the financial year (previous year: 4.4%) and results from a scenario of heavily falling interest rates.
+Equity components are not integrated into the analyses.
+KG Disclosure Report resulting change in the present value to the capital base, which according to the regulatory requirements should not exceed 20%, amounted to 10.6% at the end of the financial year (2021: 11.8%) and results from a scenario of heavily falling interest rates.
 In contrast, rising interest rates would lead to a positive change in the present value.
 The amount of this ratio is a reflection of our unchanged investment policy, which is characterised by short maturities in the lending and borrowing business.
-The higher scenario loss in comparison to the previous year is due mainly to the growing deposit business, in combination with rising interest rates.
-Both lead to a present value that is currently higher, which would be lost again in a scenario of falling interest rates.
-In addition, the inclusion of pension commitments, which has been prescribed since 2018 and does not represent a bank-specific item, leads to higher results, as a general rule.
-The utilisation of the regulatory threshold is nevertheless in a comfortable range and can be managed with appropriate hedging instruments, where necessary.
+The scenario loss is due mainly to the growth in the EUR and USD deposit business in conjunction with increased interest rates.
+Both lead to a present value that is relatively higher, which would be lost again in a scenario of falling interest rates.
+The utilisation of the regulatory threshold continues to lie in a comfortable range; we invest in suitable interest-hedging instruments where necessary as part of our management process.